pblack/docs/content/getting-started/support-and-help.md

 description = ""
 draft = false
 tags = []
-title = "Support and help"
+title = "Support and Help"

 +++
 Need help?
 Email us at [support@forestry.io](mailto:support@forestry.io) or chat with us through Intercom (Click the chat icon when you're logged in.)